NanoNabla/tf-io-docs/BuildScorepOnSCS5.md

 ```

  If your application used MPI use `LD_PRELOAD=<your output str>  python -m scorep --mpi <script.py>`.

+If your work is done exit `bash .scorep_preload/unknown_<XXX>.clean` to clean up scorep's preload files.

 ### Known problems
 For some TensorFlow aplications  my application crashed throwing the error